Content Marketing· SEO Strategies & Tools

 Build your audience, then build your voice.
 The audience only builds if you keep showing up.

-According to Edelman’s 2025 B2B Thought Leadership Report, buyers cite consistency of voice over time as one of the top trust signals.
-The team that posts thoughtfully every Tuesday for a year wins over the team that posts brilliantly four times in a quarter, then disappears.
+The teams I watch win B2B on consistency, not brilliance.
+The team that posts thoughtfully every Tuesday for a year beats the team that posts brilliantly four times in a quarter, then disappears.

 Step 5: Measure What Moves Pipeline, Not Vanity